Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

 We conclude this section by first showing how we inline calls with partial annotations (i.e., where a subset of methods have annotations that may themselves be incomplete) and then explaining how to generalize the notion of \longsound{} inlining in the presence of partial annotations.

 \paragraph{\Longsound{} inlining with partial annotations.}

-As we explained in the introduction, inlining is a a useful stepping stone toward modular verification, since it allows one to detect errors before completing the annotations and to validate partial annotations.
-Partial annotations are generally insufficient to verify method calls modularly, for instance, because a method precondition might not provide the full heap needed to verify the method.
-Therefore, inlining with partial annotations still reasons about calls by replacing them by the body of the callee method.
+As we explained in \gout{the introduction}\gaurav{\secref{sec:introduction}}, inlining is a useful stepping stone toward modular verification, since it allows one to detect errors before \gout{completing the}\gaurav{adding} annotations and to validate partial annotations \gaurav{that arise during the iterative process of annotating methods (\eg by iteratively adding conjuncts to pre- and postconditions)}. \gaurav{A partial annotation is an annotation that may not yet contain enough information in order for modular verification to succeed.} \gaurav{Verifying callees modularly with partial annotations may fail, \eg because the callee's precondition does not provide all resources needed to verify \peter{its body}.} \gout{Partial annotations are generally insufficient to verify method calls modularly, for instance, because a method precondition might not provide all resources needed to verify the method} Therefore, inlining with partial annotations still reasons about calls by replacing them by the body of the callee method.
 Nevertheless, in order to validate partial annotations, inlining proves that they actually hold by asserting them in the inlined program.
 More precisely, whenever a call to a method $m$ with a partial annotation is inlined, the inlined program \emph{asserts} $m$'s precondition, then executes $m$'s body, and finally \emph{asserts} $m$'s postcondition.
 Asserting the conditions checks that the resources they describe are held by the current method execution, but does not add or remove any resources.

 The definition of \longsound{} inlining is adjusted accordingly in the presence of partial annotations.
-Inlining a program with bound $n$ and partial annotations $\mathcal{A}$ is \longsound{} if the following holds: If the program verifies w.r.t.\ some (complete) annotation \emph{that is stronger than} $\mathcal{A}$ (i.e., all method pre- and postconditions are logically stronger than the corresponding pre- and postconditions in $\mathcal{A}$), then the program inlined with bound $n$ and partial annotations $\mathcal{A}$ verifies.
-So, with this definition, true errors detected by \sound{} inlining include violations of existing partial annotations.
+Inlining a program with bound $n$ and partial annotations $\mathcal{A}$ is \longsound{} if the following holds: If the program verifies modularly w.r.t.\ some \gout{(complete)}annotation \emph{that is \thibault{more complete} than} $\mathcal{A}$ (i.e., all method pre- and postconditions are \tout{logically }stronger than the corresponding pre- and postconditions in $\mathcal{A}$), then the program inlined with bound $n$ and partial annotations $\mathcal{A}$ verifies. \gout{With this definition, true errors detected by \sound{} inlining include violations of existing partial annotations.} \gaurav{Thus, if inlining with $\mathcal{A}$ is \sound{} for a program, then an error in the inlined program implies that the original program cannot be verified modularly for any annotation that is more complete than $\mathcal{A}$ (\eg no conjuncts can be added to $\mathcal{A}$ to make the original program verify).}